AMREIN ENGINEERING Agenda/X | Sharepoint | Solutions | Partners | Support | Search | About us | Home

 • set the time and date font colors

-• add different "world clock" time zones (licensed version only)
+• add different "world clock" time zones including Automatic Daylight Savings Time (licensed version only)

 • use digital or analog clock display (licensed version only)